OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_modules.md

     - `vmax` (optional): maximum dislocation velocity in m/s.
 A relativistic capping of the velocity is applied if specified.
 Default: none.

-* `mobility_law='BCC_0B'`: generic linear mobility law for BCC crystals.
-Requires `crystal` to be set to `'bcc'` in the global parameters dictionary.
-The mobility matrix on glissile segments is constructed by summing a contribution from a pencil glide behavior of the screw segment component with a contribution from a planar behavior of the edge segment component.
-By default, no explicit glide planes are defined (non-planar mobility).
-To use and enforce glide planes (planar mobility), option `state["use_glide_planes"] = 1` and `state["enforce_glide_planes"] = 1` must be specified, respectively.
+* `mobility_law='SimpleGlide'`: simple linear mobility law where dislocation segments glide on the planes defined by their normal (nx,ny,nz).
+It does not require a crystal type and thus does not check whether the planes are crystallographically relevant.
+All Burgers vectors are treated equally.
+It is provided for testing purposes only.
 Specific mobility parameters:
-    - `Medge` (required): mobility coefficient used for edge dislocation component in 1/(Pa.s)
-    - `Mscrew` (required): mobility coefficient used for screw dislocation component in 1/(Pa.s)
+    - `mob` (optional): isotropic mobility coefficient used for all dislocation character angles in 1/(Pa.s).
+Default: 1.0
-    - `Mclimb` (required): mobility coefficient used for the climb component in 1/(Pa.s)
-    - `Fedge` (optional): friction stress used for edge dislocation component in Pa.
-Default: 0.0.
+    - `Medge` (optional): mobility coefficient used for the edge dislocation component in 1/(Pa.s).
+Must be used in pair with `Mscrew`.
+Mixed dislocation mobility coefficient will be linearly interpolated between edge and screw values.
+Default value: none.
-    - `Fscrew` (optional): friction stress used for screw dislocation component in Pa.
-Default: 0.0.
+    - `Mscrew` (optional): mobility coefficient used for the screw dislocation component in 1/(Pa.s).
+Must be used in pair with `Medge`.
+Default value: none.
-    - `vmax` (optional): maximum dislocation velocity in m/s.
-A relativistic capping of the velocity is applied if specified.
-Default: none.

 Nodal velocities are computed using the `Mobility()` method